 ADMISSION.
 All prospective students must have a B.A. or B.S. degree (preferably in Biology or a related discipline) from an accredited university and should have a minimum GPA of 3.0 in upper-division and/or graduate work.
 Applicants are required to submit a statement describing relevant past education and research experience and explaining why they wish to obtain a doctoral degree in Developmental & Regenerative Sciences and what they expect to do with the degree once they obtain it.
 Applicants must also submit three letters of reference from individuals who know the applicant well and can, preferably, describe past experience the applicant has amassed in performing laboratory research.
-Applicants whose native language is not English must submit a TOEFL score of at least 550 for the paper exam or 79 for the computer exam or a minimum of 6.5 IELTS score.
+Applicants whose native language is not English must document their English proficiency via TOEFL (≥550 paper, ≥79 computer), IELTS (≥6.5), or Duolingo English Test (≥105).
 Any deficiencies in these requirements must be rectified prior to admission into the program.

 GRADUATE FELLOWSHIPS.
-Unless declined by the student, every student admitted into the DRS doctoral program will receive a stipend of \$31,000 per year, plus payment of all tuition and fees and reimbursement for health insurance.
+Unless declined by the student, every student admitted into the DRS doctoral program will receive a graduate research assistantship (GRA) paying \$31,000 per year, plus payment of all tuition and fees and support for health insurance.
 Students supported by NIH or other extramural grants or an independent income source are not required to teach except for taking the required Principles of Scientific Teaching course.
 Financial support will normally come from the NDRB Department during a student's first year in the program and then from the Dissertation Advisor/PI during the student's subsequent years in the program.
 Students not supported by funding from their Dissertation Advisor/PI or other extramural sources may be required to serve as a teaching assistant for up to two courses/semester.
 The University will typically support students financially for no more than 6 years.
 Students must be registered full time = 9 credit hours/semester (fall and spring) and 3 credit hours/term (summer), while supported by University/PI funding.
-Concurrent outside employment is not permitted, except under conditions of substantiated hardship.
+Concurrent outside employment is not permitted.
 Approvals for outside employment must be obtained from the Dissertation Advisor/PI, the DRS-DSC, the Department Chair, the Associate Dean for Graduate Education and the Office of the Provost and Vice President for Academic Affairs.
-Students receiving financial support from sources outside the University will normally not receive the University stipend.
+Students receiving financial support from sources outside the University will normally not receive the University GRA appointment.